isekream/WindsurfUnityMCP/README.md

 ## Usage ▶️
 1. Open your Unity Project.
 The Unity MCP Bridge (package) should connect automatically.
 Check status via Window > Unity MCP
-2. Start your MCP Client (Claude, Cursor, etc.).
+2. Start your Windsurf MCP Client.
 It should automatically launch the Unity MCP Server (Python) using the configuration from Installation
 3. Interact!
 Unity tools should now be available in your MCP Client

 Example Prompt: "Create a 3D player controller."